13 Sept. 1949.

 Q. Did they subsequently occupy the territory of Yugoslavia?

+A. Yes.
 Q. What did you do when this occurred?

 A. I was in hiding in the forests in Yugoslavia.